- African Americans that moved to Liberia moved there to get away from slavery.

 This video shows the history and failure of Liberia.

-The fact that the Liberia story is little covered or discussed fits into a long term pattern of censoring information about slavery that contradicts the official and inaccurate storyline.
+The fact that the Liberia story is little covered or discussed fits into a long-term pattern of censoring information about slavery that contradicts the official and inaccurate storyline.
+If a person brings up the topic of the history of Liberia and they are white, they will be called a racist.
+If a black person does it, they will be called an Uncle Tom.
 This provides a skewed perspective and is a form of selective outrage.
-Through selectively reporting the pattern of slavery, (where whites own blacks), the vast majority of worldwide slavery — both historically, and even more so in modern times, creates a highly inaccurate picture of the topic of slavery.
+Through selectively reporting the pattern of slavery (where whites own blacks), the vast majority of worldwide slavery — both historically and even more so in modern times, creates a highly inaccurate picture of the topic of slavery.